obrm/react-router-exercise-solution/README.md

 # React Router Exercise: Building a Product Management System

+Welcome to our React Router exercises!
+In this set of exercises, you'll learn how to build a basic product management system using React Router.
+You'll start by setting up the routing system in the main app component, then move on to constructing shared layout components, protected routes, and child components like product details and add/edit forms.
+Along the way, you'll also learn how to integrate authentication and handle undefined routes.
+Finally, you'll enhance several existing components with features related to React Router.
+These exercises aim to provide hands-on experience with React Router, helping you understand how it works and apply these concepts in practical scenarios.
+Let's get started!

+## Evaluation and Testing

+**Objective**: This section is dedicated to ensuring that all the functionalities you've implemented throughout the exercise are working correctly.
+Periodically evaluating and testing your work is crucial in a real-world development setting, helping you to catch and address issues before they become bigger problems.

+### Instructions:

+1. **Checking Console for Errors**:
+   - Always ensure there are no errors in the browser console.
+This is often the first indicator of any issues in your code.

+2. **Navigation and Route Validation**:
+   - Navigate through every route you've set up in the application.
+Make sure that each route loads the expected component and handles edge cases (like undefined routes) appropriately.

+3. **SharedLayout Consistency**:
+   - As you navigate through the application, verify that the shared layout elements like the header, navigation, and footer remain consistent across different pages.

+4. **Protected Routes**:
+   - Try accessing protected routes without authentication by passing the user prop ass null.
+You should be redirected to the home page, signaling unauthenticated users are appropriately blocked.
+   - After authentication, ensure you can access these routes without any issues.

+5. **Functionality of the `Product`, `AddProduct`, and `EditProduct` Components**:
+   - For the `Product` component, check that it displays the right details for each product ID.
+   - When adding a product using the `AddProduct` component, ensure that the product gets added and that you're navigated to the desired page afterward.
+   - The `EditProduct` component should accurately fetch and display product details based on the URL's product ID.
+After editing, ensure the changes are saved and that navigation occurs as expected.

+Remember, the objective is not just about building features but ensuring they work seamlessly and efficiently.
+Regular evaluation helps maintain the quality and reliability of your application.
+In the real world, these evaluations often lead to iterations where improvements and bug fixes are made.

 ## Section 1: Configuring the App.jsx Component

 **Objective**: The goal of this section is to guide you through the process of building the primary `App` component for the web application.
 This component will establish the necessary routing system to navigate through the various parts of the application.